-Eat 2–3 servings of low-fat or fat-free dairy products
+Eat 2 to 3 servings of low-fat or fat-free dairy products

 Ask your doctor about the DASH eating plan.
 This plan helps reduce blood pressure.

-Ask your healthcare provider what weight range is healthiest for you.
-If you are overweight, weight loss of only 10 lbs can help lower blood pressure.
+Ask your health care provider what weight range is healthiest for you.
+If you are overweight, a weight loss of only 3% to 5% of your body weight can help lower blood pressure.

 Limit snacks and sweets.